Editor’s note: The above video is from a press conference on January 14.

 According to the health department, those who left the required information will be contacted, though it may take several weeks to receive a return call, depending on the number of vaccines received.

 Each provider can only register residents for their own locations.
 If you wish to be registered at a specific location, or register with multiple providers, you must contact and register with those providers individually.

 Residents are encouraged to check the Trumbull County Combined Health District website, Facebook page or Twitter for the latest information on vaccine offerings, a list of providers and other information regarding COVID-19 and the vaccine.

-A statewide vaccine provider search will be available beginning Jan.
-14 at vaccine.coronavirus.ohio.gov.
+A statewide vaccine provider search is available at vaccine.coronavirus.ohio.gov.